Check Your NAT Type Instantly

 Why Choose Us

-Built for gamers and everyday users who want clear, reliable network diagnostics without setup.
+Built for gamers and everyday users who want clear, reliable network diagnostics with no setup or sign-up.

 Accurate Detection